vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 84 commits since the previous release, including 31 fixes.
+More than 87 commits since the previous release, including 31 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Jun 17 02:54:34 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Jun 18 02:53:34 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER